 Sebastian joined Watsi on September 19th, 2016.
-Five years ago, Sebastian joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Sebastian's most recent donation supported Ndaanya, a five-year-old boy from Tanzania, to fund clubfoot repair surgery.
+Six years ago, Sebastian joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Sebastian's most recent donation supported Phwe, a 29-year-old homemaker from Burma, to fund a rod removal.